ABOUT US

 BACKGROUND

-The Health Research Unit Zim (THRU ZIM) at the Biomedical Research and Training Institute conducts research aimed at improving health and wellbeing across the life-course.
+The Health Research Unit Zim (THRU ZIM) at the Biomedical Research and Training Institute (BRTI) conducts research aimed at improving health and wellbeing across the life-course.
 We focus on public health issues of relevance to Zimbabwe and the African region.
 Our research group is multidisciplinary and collaborates with a range of local and international academic institutions, so that we can access the expertise to conduct research to the highest standards

 LEADERSHIP TEAM